Soontao/opentelemetry-cds/README.md

 1. [Download Jaeger Binary for your OS](https://www.jaegertracing.io/download/)
 1. Extract it
 1. Run it with otlp enabled flag
-1. Start your cds application with `otlp-cds run`
+1. Start your cds application with `npx otlp-cds-serve`

 ```bash
 ./jaeger-all-in-one --collector.otlp.enabled